Mike Parkes

+Outside of motor racing, Parkes worked as an automotive engineer; whilst working for the Rootes Group, he was involved in the development of the Hillman Imp.
+From 1974 onwards, he served as principal development engineer of the Lancia Stratos.
+In August 1977, Parkes died in a road traffic collision near Turin, aged 45.

+Early life

+Michael Johnson Parkes was born on 24 September 1931 in Richmond, Surrey, England.
+Parkes was the eldest son of John Parkes, who was chairman and managing director of the Alvis Group; he was also an aviator.
+Parkes studied at Haileybury College in Hertford Heath, Hertfordshire.

-Sports car career
+Sports car racing career

 Parkes began his racing career in the mid-1950s initially with an MG before moving on to a Frazer Nash.
 In 1957 he raced a Lotus and came to the attention of Colin Chapman who invited him to act as reserve driver for the works team at Le Mans.
 He then became involved with the Fry Formula Two project in 1958 and 1959, before returning to sportscars in 1960.

 In 1960 Parkes drove a Lotus Elite for Sir Gawaine Baillie before moving to Tommy Sopwith's Equipe Endeavour in 1961, where he drove in sportscars and Formula Junior.
 He also drove a Ferrari GT for UK Ferrari franchise, Maranello Concessionaires.
 At Le Mans he shared a three-litre Ferrari Testa Rossa with Willy Mairesse and finished second.